-Project Human Resource Management is focused on the project team, their organisation, management and leadership.
+Project Resource Management is focused on managing all of the human and non-human resources for the project.
 It is defined in PMBOK as:

 The following video discusses the characteristics of an effective project manager:

-There are four major processes in the PMBOK:
+There are six major processes for Project Resource Management in the PMBOK:

-The second major process is to acquire the project team.
+The third major process is to Acquire the Resources.
 People may be preassigned to the project when the project is identified, negotiation may be required to obtain people from within the organisation and negotiation may be needed to agree terms with potential project team members.
 Virtual teams may be used, applying internet technologies to enabling project team members to work together at a distance.
 The acquire project team processes result in project staff having their assignments and resource calendars that schedule when resources will be used on the project.
+Acquiring the other non human resources that will be used may include identifying and selecting suppliers and establishing contracts.

-The third major process is the development of the project team.
-This involves prpearing the team to be successful in the project and may include the development of interpersonal skills, training in skills that are needed for the project and engaging in team building activities.
-Development may also include establishing team ground rules, colocating the team to improve team communication and creating an appropriate recognition and rewards system for the project team.
+The fourth major process is the development of the project team.
+This involves preparing the team to be successful in the project and may include the development of interpersonal skills, training in skills that are needed for the project and engaging in team building activities.
+Development may also include establishing team ground rules, co- locating the team to improve team communication and creating an appropriate recognition and rewards system for the project team.
 The following video discusses the management of high performing teams:

 Project Teams: How Good Are They